ja1984/jackbox/CONTRIBUTING.md

 ## Contribute

-You con contribute by fixing existing issues, report bugs or suggesting improvements and/or new features.
+You can contribute by fixing existing issues, report bugs or suggesting improvements and/or new features.